-- Medieval literature or history of the language/linguistics
+- Medieval Literature–1660 or History of the Language/Linguistics

 - Literature in English 1660–1860

-As part of the total program of eight semester courses required for the degree, doctoral students may, with the approval of their advisor, elect two semester courses at the graduate level in related areas.
+Doctoral students may, with the approval of their advisor, elect two 4-credit courses at the graduate level in related areas.
 A course elected to fulfill the foreign language requirement may be counted as a related course.

 Foreign Language Requirement

 All students pursuing a PhD degree in English are required to demonstrate either advanced-level proficiency in one language or intermediate-level reading proficiency in two languages.
 Languages chosen must have relevance to literary studies in English; the Director of Graduate Studies determines which languages are appropriate to fulfill the requirement.
 The language requirement must be fulfilled before the PhD qualifying oral examination is scheduled.

 Advanced proficiency is demonstrated by a placement test administered by a foreign language program at BU.
 Intermediate proficiency in a foreign language can be demonstrated by scoring in the “intermediate” range on a BU-administered placement test, passing a noncredit graduate reading course in an appropriate foreign language, or receiving a B or better in a graduate-level literature course taught in a foreign language.
 Note that courses taken for credit cannot be taken as a fifth course in any semester.
 The foreign language requirement may also be satisfied by receiving at least a B in a graduate-level course in Old English, if and when it is offered (Old English courses also count toward the courses required for the degree).

 A student wishing to fulfill advanced proficiency in a language for which there is no available examination should consult the Director of Graduate Studies.